What Is the ACCUPLACER Test?

 WriterPlacer Essay

 If you are taking the WritePlacer along with the Accuplacer, the last thing you will be asked to do is respond to a prompt in essay form.
-The prompt may be a short passage to consider and develop an opinion about it, along with guiding questions to address in your response, or reactions to similar stimuli based on careful thought pertaining to the subject.
+The prompt may be a short passage to consider and develop an opinion about it, along with guiding questions to address in your response, or reactions to similar stimuli based on careful thought about the subject.
 You need to show your sophistication of thought and creativity of ideas, your communication skills and ability to express complex ideas in writing, as well as your understanding and proper application of grammatical norms.

 How Do You Pass the ACCUPLACER?